 Key assumptions for the financial plan, specifically the forecast of builder license fees and new construction activity as shown in Table 2, determine the funding available to operate HPO's programs.
-Over the forecast period, it is projected that demand for new housing will remain strong, with a slight moderation in 2005/2006 as the marketplace adjusts to higher interest rates and rising construction costs.
-The continuation of a strong housing market will provide incentives for builders to become licensed by the HPO, renew their existing licences, and participate in meeting the demands of the housing market.
-This activity will generate a steady stream of revenues which will be accompanied by a demand for more services in key strategic areas.
+Over the forecast period, it is projected that demand for new housing will remain strong.
+A strong housing market provides incentives for builders to become licensed by the HPO, renew their existing licences, and participate in meeting the demands of the housing market.
+This construction activity will generate a steady stream of revenues which will be accompanied by a demand for more services in key strategic areas.